milan92/Checklist/README.md

-# checklist
+# Checklist
-A simple checklist created using HTML, CSS &amp; jQuery
+A simple checklist made in HTML, CSS &amp; jQuery